 However, there are some pieces that you don’t want to borrow if it is used because you love your life.

 Like snowboarding helmets, as they are designed to bear a major impact only once, it becomes damaged.
-Used snowboard pants, snowboard boots, and snowboard jacket is also not an option.
+Used snowboard pants, good snowboard boots, and a snowboard jacket is also not an option.